 Any temporary market based supplement to the salary scale for the grade is approved in accordance with the Market Supplement Policy.

 The Council adopts the JNC for Chief Officers pay, terms and conditions.
 This determines any annual pay increases for Chief Officers.

 The Council adopts the JNC for Chief Executives pay terms and conditions which determines any pay increases accordingly.

-For the purposes of this statement, senior management means 'chief officers' including Chief Executive, Directors, Deputy Directors, Assistant Directors, Assistant Chief Executive and Chief Officer Heads of Service.
+For the purposes of this statement, senior management means 'chief officers' including Chief Executive, Directors and Chief Officers.

-The salary package of posts designated as Director fall within a range of 5 incremental points between £62,430, rising to £72,835.
+The salary package of posts designated as Director falls within a range of 5 incremental points between £66,739 rising to £77,862.

 The Council's policy and procedures with regard to recruitment of chief officers is set out within the Constitution of the Council.